Postcodes in the United Kingdom: British Overseas Territories

+British Sovereign Base Areas (Cyprus)

-The British Sovereign Base Areas of Akrotiri and Dhekelia in Cyprus use Cypriot postal codes for civilian use.
+British Sovereign Base Areas of Akrotiri and Dhekelia in Cyprus use Cypriot postal codes for civilian use.
 The British military use BFPO addresses.

-The separate postal code systems for those territories are shown below:

 British Forces Post Office (BFPO)

 The British Forces Post Office (BFPO) provides a postal service to HM Forces separate from that provided by Royal Mail in the United Kingdom, with BFPO addresses used for the delivery of mail in the UK and around the world.
 BFPO codes such as "BFPO 801" serve the same function as postal codes for civilian addresses, with the last line of the address consisting of "BFPO" followed a space and a number of 1 to 4 digits.

 For consistency with the format of other UK addresses, in 2012 BFPO and Royal Mail jointly introduced an optional alternative postcode format for BFPO addresses, using the new non-geographic postcode area "BF" and the notional post town "BFPO".
 Each BFPO number is assigned to a postcode in the standard UK format, beginning "BF1".
+Inward codes are assigned as follows: 0 – Germany, 1 – UK, 2 – Rest of Europe, 3 – Rest of World, 4 – Ships and Naval Parties, 5 – Rest of World, Operations and Exercises, 6 – Rest of World, Operations and Exercises.
 The database was released commercially in March 2012 as part of the Royal Mail Postal Address File (PAF).
 A postcode is not required if the traditional "BFPO nnnn" format is used.

-Non-geographic codes
+Non-geographic postcodes

-Most postcodes apply to a geographic area but some are used only for routing and cannot be used for navigation or estimating distances.
-They are often used for direct marketing and PO boxes.
-Non-geographic postcode area BX is used solely for non-geographic addresses, with codes independent of the location of the recipient.
-Some postcode sectors or districts are set aside solely for non-geographic postcodes, including EC50, BS98, BT58, BX1–BX9, IM99, M60, N1P, NE99, SA99, SW9, WV99, WV98 and JE4.
-Also the first two numbers can be from the range 91 to 95 for businesses and a range 96 to 99 for Government departments.
-The letters HQ for the last two letters could also it most likely is a non-graphical postcode of that Royal Mail holds the mail which a redirection, bulk mail delivery or open and scan to email service is available.